 Office layout monitoring technology

-Nevertheless, in countries where the lockdown eases, people will sooner or later start to come back into the office – and even though some employees will be cautious about the risk, many will want to resume working with colleagues in familiar surroundings.
-So, the onus on leaders will be to carefully manage this partial resumption of normal working life in order to keep people safe and healthy.
+Even though some employees will be cautious about the risk, many will want to resume working with colleagues in familiar surroundings.
+So, the onus on leaders will be to carefully manage this resumption of “normal working life” in order to keep people safe and healthy and reassure staff.

 One of the great lessons from the teleworking experiment has been that technology can allow us to work in new ways.
 Far from being a second-rate alternative to traditional practices, working from home via the myriad of IT and comms tools available looks like it can actually be much more productive than many sceptics thought.

-Leave that aside for a moment, as technology is about to come to the aid of managers whose priorities are now switching from facilitating homeworking to managing a safe return to office life.
+Leave that aside for a moment, as technology is about to come to the aid of managers whose priorities are now switching from facilitating homeworking to ensuring office life is safe.

 Workplace monitoring for COVID-19

 That tech comes in the form of desk sensors and other office monitoring systems.